Version for device: MinION

 Computer requirements and software

 Sequencing on a MinION Mk1B requires a high-spec computer or laptop to keep up with the rate of data acquisition.
-Read more in the MinION Mk1B IT Requirements document.
+For more information, refer to the MinION Mk1B IT requirements document.

 The MinKNOW software controls the nanopore sequencing device, collects sequencing data in real time and processes it into basecalls.
 You will be using MinKNOW for every sequencing experiment.
 MinKNOW can also demultiplex reads into folders for each barcode found in Oxford Nanopore library preparation kits, and basecall/demultiplex data after a sequencing run has completed.